St Anselm Hall, Manchester: Hall grounds

 St Anselm Hall is situated on Kent Road East, and occupies the southern side of the road entirely with its buildings.
-These are the main building, the chapel, an onsite gym, and the Warden's lodge.
+These are the main building, the chapel, an onsite gym, and the warden's lodge.

 The main building consists of the dining hall, the on-site bar and the residential wings, each with individual names.
-Schuster (formerly known as Kent Hall) forms the main part of the Hall, and was formerly home to the mathematical physicist Arthur Schuster.
-As well as housing some students, it also contains the Hall's library and the Junior and Senior Common Rooms.
-The first extension to take place was the Dewar wing, named after the 4th warden of the hall, Revd.
+Schuster (formerly known as Kent Hall) forms the main part of the hall, and was formerly home to the mathematical physicist Arthur Schuster.
+As well as housing some students, it also contains the hall's library and the Junior and Senior Common Rooms.
+The first extension to take place was the Dewar wing, named after the fourth warden of the hall, Revd.
 Canon Lindsay Dewar (1922–1927), and was constructed in 1927.
-Manor and Summerfield are the two newest residential wings, and were both built by the university in the 1960s.
+Manor and Summerfield are the two newest residential wings, built by the university in the 1960s.
 They were constructed to replace two older houses (also called Manor and Summerfield) which had been used as student accommodation during the inter-war period.

-The Chapel, designed by Harry Fairhurst, lies behind the main building.
+The chapel, designed by Harry Fairhurst, lies behind the main building.
 It remains an active place of Anglican worship, with regular services of Evensong and Compline during weeks in term time.
 Every year, a student is elected as a sacristan to assist the hall chaplain in his work.

-The Warden's Lodge is a detached house in the hall grounds.
+The warden's lodge is a detached house in the hall grounds.
 Built for the eighth warden, Revd.
 Canon Prof. Preston (1948–1963), it now houses postgraduate students.